Ukraine Freight And Logistics Market Size and Share

 By Warehousing and Storage: Cold Chain Infrastructure Drives Premium Growth

-Non-temperature controlled units still occupy 91.81% of the floor area in 2024, but market vacancy sits below 3% in Kyiv and Odesa.
-Temperature-controlled capacity is rising at 1.34% CAGR (2025-2030), fed by stringent EU food safety rules and the rebound of pharmaceutical imports.
+Non-temperature controlled still occupy 91.81% of segment revenue in 2024, but market vacancy sits below 3% in Kyiv and Odesa.
+Temperature-controlled capacity is rising at a 1.34% CAGR (2025-2030), fed by stringent EU food safety rules and the rebound of pharmaceutical imports.
 Developers now add backup generators and IoT sensors by default, guarding perishables from power disruptions.
 The Ukraine freight and logistics market size for cold storage gains a further lift from multinational grocers that require HACCP-compliant distribution hubs.

 Rental spreads remain wide: chilled space in Kyiv commands USD 9 per m² a month versus USD 5 per m² for dry.
 Landlords thus prefer mixed-use parks, layering higher-yield cold rooms atop bulk racking.
 This premium niche will keep drawing inward FDI, especially as agribusiness exporters chase value retention through processed goods.